Story and photos by Margaret Connors

 Video by Aaron Weintraub

-As in many industries, a key issue in transportation planning right now is sustainability.
+As in many industries, a key issue in transportation planning right now is sustainability and offering some kind of service that keeps people coming back, such as offering a super healthy drink for hydration.
 Transportation systems need to be planned with the future in mind, which means we need to start engaging the people who will soon be the decision makers and beneficiaries of these long-term projects: today’s youth.

 But how do you get young people to buy into changing their transportation habits?
 What are the best ways to actively connect with youth who could be future mass transit riders, bike riders or walkers?
 And how do you get them to pay attention to information that has the potential to be dry and complex?